07 August 2024

 Deuteronomy 14.11-18 KWL

-Again, bats were birds in Moses’s day.
-Birds were winged creatures, larger than insects so as not to be lumped together with them, and since a bat’s a winged creature too, it was counted as a bird.
+Again: In Moses’s day, bats were birds.
+Birds were winged creatures, larger than insects, so they were counted as birds.
 It was only later that humans decided birds are defined as winged feathered creatures, which leaves out bats.
-(And now that it turns out dinosaurs had feathers, scientists are likely gonna make a further distinction between pteranodons and birds.)
-God was using human language, and human definitions, to spell out what not to eat.
+(And now that we’ve discovered dinosaurs had feathers, scientists are likely gonna make a further distinction between pteranodons and birds.)
+When God was spelling out what to eat and what not to, he used human language and human definitions.
 We’re the ones who changed the categories.
 As we have every right to do.

-Like I said, the NIV likes to hide difficulties, but this is one they weren’t able to hide.
+The NIV in particular loves to hide bible difficulties in the footnotes.
+This is one of the very few they didn’t hide.
 God’s list still ends with “and the bat.”
 Lv 11.19, Dt 14.18 NIV And every bible teacher still has to tell confused kids to relax; the bible’s not a biology textbook.
-We classify species differently than the ancients did, and if God were giving these lists again today, he’d lump bats with the mammals instead of the birds.
+We classify species differently than the ancients did.
+If God were giving these lists again today, he’d lump bats with the mammals instead of the birds.

 (And yeah, I know many Christians in the present day figure we don’t need to follow these lists anymore, ’cause having the Holy Spirit indwell us means we’re constantly ritually clean.
-Mostly so they can eat pork, not bats.
+They emphasize this mostly so they can eat pork, not bats.
 Me, I don’t think it’s wise to be so dismissive of ritual cleanliness.
 But that’s a debate for another time.)

 Young-earth creationists and biology.

-Various Christians, who think they’re taking the bible literally, insist the bible can be used as a biology textbook.
+Various Christians, who imagine they’re taking the bible literally, insist the bible can indeed be used as a biology textbook.
 That when God created the cosmos, he only did it about 6 millennia ago, and the bible has clues as to how all the animals got here.
-And it’s not through evolution by natural selection (or at least not through a lot of evolution by natural selection): God created miyn/“kinds” of animals Ge 1.24 which diversified into the different species we have nowadays.
+And it’s not through evolution by natural selection (or at least not through a lot of evolution by natural selection): God created animals by מִין/míyn, “kind.”
+Ge 1.24 KJV Which diversified into the different species we have nowadays.

 Leviticus 19.19 KWL

 “Guard my rulings.
-Don’t make two different seeds of your animals breed.
+Don’t make different seeds of your animals breed.

-Don’t put clothes made from many different seeds on yourselves.”
+Don’t put clothes of different seeds on yourselves.”

-Various young-earthers insist this command can’t be about mules, ’cause there were still mules in the bible.
+Various young-earthers insist this command can’t possibly be about mules, ’cause there were still mules in the bible.
 Even King David owned a mule, 1Ki 1.33 and he followed the Law, right?
-No; not always.
+Well… other than the adultery and murder… okay no, not always.
 People have always sucked at sticking to the Law.

 I’m not entirely certain why God made this a command.
 My guess is he didn’t want ranchers experimenting to see what kind of interesting animals they could create by getting their animals to commingle.
 Put a sheep and horse together and get a woolly horse?
 Put a cow and goat together and see what kind of milk this weird new creature would make?
 Not that any of these animals would naturally breed; nor would you even get results.
 But you can get mules by crossing a horse and donkey, and mules are useful.
 Still, it’s a bad precedent.
 (And a little pervy.)